 - Chromium 200 mcg

-- Polyphenol Blend 2,400 mg: Cherry, Carrot, Papaya, Aronia Berry Extract, Green Mango, Mulberry Fruit, European Black Currant Fruit Extract, Apple, Beet Root, Cranberry Fruit Extract, Acai Fruit Extract, Strawberry, Grape Skin Extract, Blueberry Fruit Concentrate, Pomegranate, Blackberry, Acerola Fruit Extract, Pineapple Extract, Cantaloupe, Grape, Watermelon, Lemon, Peach
+- Polyphenol Blend 2,400 mg: Cherry, Carrot, Papaya, Aronia Berry Extract, Green Mango, Mulberry Fruit, European Black Currant Fruit Extract, Apple, Beet Root, Cranberry Fruit Extract, Acai Fruit Extract, Strawberry, Grape Skin Extract, Blueberry Fruit Concentrate, Pomegranate, Blackberry, Acerola Fruit Extract, Red Raspberry Extract, Pineapple Extract, Orange, Cantaloupe, Grape, Watermelon, Hibiscus, Lemon, Peach

 - Metabolic Boosting Blend 465 mg: Shilajit Extract, Ginger Root, Cinnamon Bark Extract, Green Tea Extract, White Tea Extract, Turmeric Extract, Bitter Melon Extract, Black Pepper Fruit Extract